-Jessica Winderweedle serves as one of KUMC’s co-ministers, where she gets to spend time developing leaders and cultivating the worship life of our congregation.
-Jessica is a graduate of Oklahoma Baptist University and Princeton Theological Seminary, but she also received a wealth of education in business management and community involvement during her decade-long career opening and operating coffee shops.
+Jess has served as pastor at Kingston UMC since 2016, but she and her wife Melissa have called this community their spiritual home since 2012.
+Here at Kingston UMC, Jess invests in developing leaders and cultivating the worship life of our congregation.
+A graduate of Oklahoma Baptist University and Princeton Theological Seminary, Jess also received a wealth of education in business management and community involvement during her decade-long career opening and operating coffee shops.

 When she wasn’t caffeinating the masses, Jess popped up in all sorts of ministry roles, from church pianist to youth ministry associate to small group leader.
 Since early 2014, she has served as the executive director of Feed Truck Ministries, Inc., the organization that operates KUMC’s primary outreach vehicle, The Feed Truck (www.thefeedtruck.org).

 Jess loves exploring cities, wearing space cat t-shirts, and drinking copious amounts of iced coffee.

 Rory Chambers comes to us from Melbourne, Australia.
 He’s spent many years in camping ministries and high school chaplaincy while also playing guitar in pubs, clubs, resorts and music halls.
 After three years in Manhattan as an at-home parent, Rory is now an inquirer for ordination and an MDiv candidate at Princeton Seminary.
 He’s an enthusiastic epicurean who loves community, food, woodworking, movies and being fascinated by new hobbies and ideas.
 He’s married to Jenny who’s a PhD chemist; their kids are Leah and Jude.

 2019 Summer Pastoral Ministry Intern Cohort